ackama/activerecord-exercises/questionnaire/README.md

 ## Scenario:

 Hey quizmaster!
 You are creating an application to allow the completion of questionnaires.
 Questionnaires have one or more multichoice questions.
-They shouldhave a title, some content (to explain the question), and a number of answers available.
+They should have a title, some content (to explain the question), and a number of answers available.
 Users respond to questions by selecting an answer.